 Add To Favorites

-Cover a table with recycled newspaper.
-On white paper with Crayola® Washable Markers, design an imaginary solar system drawing geometric shapes as the planets, stars, and spaceships.
+Ask students to use their imaginations to create their idea of a solar system.
+Students begin by covering their work areas with recycled newspaper.
+On white paper with Crayola® Washable Markers, students design an imaginary solar system drawing geometric shapes as the planets, stars, and spaceships.

 Color in the planets with Crayola Washable Markers.
-Dip a Crayola Paint Brush in water then blend the marker colors together, creating a watercolor effect.
+Students dip a paint brush in water, then blend the marker colors together, creating a watercolor effect.
 Dry flat.

-Add outlines and details to your planets, stars, and spaceships with markers.
+Add outlines and details to planets, stars, and spaceships with markers.

 Explore how Lane Smith’s illustrations contribute to the mood created by the words of Jon Scieszka in their book, The Ma